 Community pop-up clinics

-Pop-up clinics rolled out in mid-March in for people with high-risk medical conditions and disabilities.
+Pop-up clinics rolled out in mid-March for people with high-risk medical conditions and disabilities.
 Many of these will be in specific areas throughout the state that can reach the most affected.
-Community partners will be contacting eligible people directly.
+Community partners will be contacting people eligible to be vaccinated at their clinics directly.

 Don’t forget to schedule your second dose, if needed.